aejmmark/argumentor/docs/testing_doc.md

 ![](/docs/images/jacoco.png)

-All files aside from the App.java file have automated JUnit tests.
+All classes aside from App and UserInterface have automated JUnit tests.

 The tests can be run with: